Surajv311/mDumpSWE/Python/README.md

 Multiple threads within a ThreadPool are subject to the global interpreter lock (GIL), whereas multiple child processes in the Pool are not subject to the GIL.

 The GIL only affects threads within a single process.
 The multiprocessing module is in fact an alternative to threading that lets Python programs use multiple cores.
 [Python GIL _vl](https://www.youtube.com/watch?v=XVcRQ6T9RHo), [Does Py need GIL _vl](https://www.youtube.com/watch?v=EYgDP8cYlLo&ab_channel=CodePersist)

+Note: Deepen your understanding on multi-threading in Python despite GIL either by hovering over to [Running multi-thread code in Pyspark in Spark README section](https://github.com/Surajv311/mDumpSWE/tree/main/Spark) or directly the [ref blog](https://superfastpython.com/threadpoolexecutor-vs-gil/).

 #### Function annotations